Magisk-Modules-Repo/PS4RE/README.md

 # PS4 Remote Play Enabler
 A Magisk module enables install and use PS4 Remote Play from PlayStore for non-Sony devices.

+# Note
+If dont appear avalible for install please clear data in PlayStore App and is necessary add PS4 Remote app to Magisk Hide.

 # Changelog